 How To Treat Powdery Mildew

 To treat powdery mildew, you will need to act quickly, when the fungus is still in the buds.
-Spray regularly with mildew spray, then repeatedly will fungicide until the mildew is no longer apparent on new shoots (usually by the fourth application).
+Spray regularly with mildew spray, then repeatedly with fungicide until the mildew is no longer apparent on new shoots (usually by the fourth application).
 For severe infections, you may need to use a sterol inhibitor fungicide.

 What Is Fire Blight?